& Diversity Policy

 Any discrimination complaint will be investigated fully.

-Location: Belfast Salary: See DescriptionGIS Technician
+Loc: Belfast Salary: See DescriptionVehicle Technician with C Class

 We regularly use Apple Recruitment for temporary and permanent staff.
 Their consultants have taken time to understand the needs of our business and send us high calibre, job criteria specific candidates, saving us considerable time.